polterguy/phosphorusfive/plugins/p5.events/README.md

 Dynamically creating Active Events in p5.lambda
 ===============

-In Phosphorus Five, you can either create static Active Events in C#, by adding the *ActiveEvent* attribute to your C# methods.
-As you can see an example of [here](/samples/p5.active-event-sample-plugin/).
+In Phosphorus Five, you can create static Active Events in C#, by adding the *ActiveEvent* attribute to your C# methods.
+See an example of this [here](/samples/p5.active-event-sample-plugin/).
 You can also use any p5.lambda object as an "anonymous function".
 In addition, you can also easily execute Hyperlambda files, the same way you'd invoke a function or method, passing in arguments, and returning values, just like you would with a normal function.
-The latter could be accomplished using e.g. *[sys42.utilities.execute-lambda-file]*.
+The latter could be accomplished using e.g. *[sys42.utilities.execute-lambda-file]*, if you have [System42](https://github.com/polterguy/system42) installed.

 However, there is also the possibility of dynamically creating globally accessible Active Events, through the *[create-event]*
 Active Event.
 This Active Event, allows you to modify the underlaying Active Event dictionary directly, by either modifying existing,